testUNECE/template/README_StatsCan.md

       4. In case of duplicates, randomly draw next query point from a uniform distribution;
       5. Recall loss function to sample loss for new set of parameters;
       6. Update the values of parameters and loss at each iteration.
+* Define the loss function *sample_loss()* to be optimized.
+   * Input
+      1. A list of values of hyperparameters, called points.
+      2. A list of keys of hyperparameters, called hyperparams.
+      3. An integer with initialized value 0 indicates the number of iterations the loss function takes to complete training the data.
+   * Algorithm
+      1. Initialize hyperparameters;
+      2. Load training data called train_data and testing data called test_data;
+      3. Assign values to hyperparameters according to their keys;
+      4. Train a fastText classification model and return its test error.